Solid-state battery: Origin

-2010-2019
+1990s and 2000s

+A new class of solid-state electrolyte developed by Oak Ridge National Laboratory, lithium–phosphorus oxynitride (LiPON), emerged in the 1990s.
+LiPON was successfully used to make thin-film lithium-ion batteries, although applications were limited due to the cost associated with deposition of the thin-film electrolyte, along with the small capacities that could be accessed using the thin-film format.

+2010s

-In 2011, Kamaya et al. demonstrated the first solid-electrolyte, Li_{10}GeP_{2}S_{12} (LGPS), capable of achieving a bulk ionic conductivity in excess of liquid electrolyte counterparts at room temperature.
-With this, bulk solid-ion conductors could finally compete technologically with Li-ion counterparts.
+In the 2010s, automotive companies began researching practical application of using solid state technology.
+Kamaya et al. demonstrated in 2011 the first solid-electrolyte, Li_{10}GeP_{2}S_{12} (LGPS), capable of achieving a bulk ionic conductivity in excess of liquid electrolyte counterparts at room temperature, allowing technological competition with proven Li-ion liquid electrolytes.

-Researchers and companies in the transportation industry revitalized interest in solid-state battery technologies.
-In 2011, Bolloré launched a fleet of their BlueCar model cars.
-The demonstration was meant to showcase the company's cells, and featured a 30 kWh lithium metal polymer (LMP) battery with a polymeric electrolyte, created by dissolving lithium salt in polyoxyethylene co-polymer.

-In 2012, Toyota began conducting research into automotive applications.
-At the same time, Volkswagen began partnering with small technology companies specializing in the technology.

-In 2013, researchers at the University of Colorado Boulder announced the development of a solid-state lithium battery, with a solid iron–sulfur composite cathode that promised higher energy.
+In 2011, Bolloré launched a fleet of their BlueCar model cars featuring a 30kWh lithium metal polymer (LMP) battery with a polymeric electrolyte, created by dissolving lithium salt in polyoxyethylene co-polymer.
+In 2012, Toyota began researching automotive applications of solid-state batteries.
+Concurrently, Volkswagen began partnering with Quantumscape and others specializing in the technology.
+Researchers at the University of Colorado Boulder announced in 2013 the spinout of Solid Power and the development of a solid-state lithium battery, with a solid iron–sulfur composite cathode touting higher energy density.

-In 2017, John Goodenough, the co-inventor of Li-ion batteries, unveiled a solid-state glass battery, using a glass electrolyte and an alkali-metal anode consisting of lithium, sodium or potassium.
-Later that year, Toyota extended its decades-long partnership with Panasonic to include collaboration on solid-state batteries.
+In 2017, Toyota extended its decades-long partnership with Panasonic to include collaboration on solid-state batteries.
 As of 2019 Toyota held the most SSB-related patents.
-They were followed by BMW, Honda, Hyundai Motor Company., and Nissan.
+The following years similar research efforts into solid-state batteries was separately announced by BMW, Honda, Hyundai (with Solid Power and Samsung), and Nissan.

-In 2018, Solid Power, spun off from the University of Colorado Boulder, received $20 million in funding from Samsung and Hyundai to establish a manufacturing line that could produce copies of its all-solid-state, rechargeable lithium-metal battery prototype, with a predicted 10 megawatt hours of capacity per year.

-Qing Tao started the first Chinese production line of solid-state batteries in 2018 to supply SSBs for "special equipment and high-end digital products".
+Outside of the automotive sector, other research and development in the 2010s included: solid-state batteries for electronics by Qing Tao announced in 2018; and a solid-state glass battery by John Goodenough, the co-inventor of Li-ion batteries, unveiled in 2017, featuring a glass electrolyte and an alkali-metal anode consisting of lithium, sodium or potassium.